chenz16/UKF/README.md

 Here the first 9 laser/radar measurement is not accounted to make sure the kalman filter prediction is stable.
 The NIS number is close to 5%.

 To ensure the error is exactly within the criteria: `[.09, .10, .40, .30].`.
-The process noises are modifed as
+The process noises are modified as

      std_a_ = 2; // Process noise standard deviation longitudinal acceleration in m/s^2
      std_yawdd_ = 2; // Process noise standard deviation yaw acceleration in rad/s^2

- The NIS is calcuated as:
+ The NIS is calculated as:

      Number of Laser Measurement =240 NIS Laser =0.0282258 Number of Radar Measurement =241 NIS Radar =0.0343348 which are still within 5%.

-The accuacy for the prediction is:
+The accuracy for the prediction is:

 Accuracy - RMSE:
 0.0700293